paulovitch/paulovitch/README.md

 # 👋 Hi, I'm Paulo

-- 📌 SaaS Content Marketer with experience in SEO and technical writing
+- 📌 B2B Content Marketer and SEO strategist
 - 📊 Learning **Python** to work with SEO data and build analysis tools
 - ⛓️ Learning **Solidity** to understand and audit smart contracts
 - ☁️ Currently writing and editing content for a **Cloud Computing business & AWS Partner**